Aurora-Xiang/ML-for-Quasar-Classification/PytorchPAE/README.md

 ## Getting started

-A tutorial for how to use his package is provided [here](https://github.com/VMBoehm/PytorchPAE/blob/main/notebooks/Tutorial.ipynb)
+A tutorial for how to use this package is provided [here](https://github.com/VMBoehm/PytorchPAE/blob/main/notebooks/Tutorial.ipynb)

 ## Citation

-If you use this code for your research, please cite our [paper](https://arxiv.org/abs/2006.05479):
+If you use this code for your research, please cite [paper](https://arxiv.org/abs/2006.05479):

 ```
 @ARTICLE{PAE,